 Income generated from rates is used to provide services run from facilities such as the library, leisure centres as well as community development programs such as events, public art programs and safety initiatives.
 Your rates also helps to provide essential services such as waste collection, and is used for maintaining and improving the Town’s infrastructure such as parks, roads, footpaths and drainage and provide services relating to environmental health, animal control, local business support.

 It is not reasonable to compare rates (and rate rises) with other councils as each council is unique in growth, services, and residential property versus commercial property ratios.
-The majority of local governments have already indicated a 0% change in rates this financial year.
-In recognition of these unprecedented times the Town of Victoria Park has adopted a 7.88% reduction in rates.
+The majority of local governments have already indicated a 2% change in rates this financial year.

 Increased cost shifting and legislation from state government means increased administration costs for councils to facilitate the collection of fees for various services and rebates.
 If the state government increases the cost of power, water and other utilities, these costs are passed on to you via rate increases.